Saint-Hyacinthe: History

 Jacques-Hyacinthe Simon dit Delorme, owner of the seigneurie, started its settlement in 1757.
 He gave his patron saint name (Saint Hyacinth the Confessor of Poland) to the seigneurie, which was made a city in 1850.

 St. Hyacinth's Cathedral is the seat of the Roman Catholic Diocese of Saint-Hyacinthe.
 It was erected in 1852.
+Bishop Louis-Zéphirin Moreau, beatified by Pope John Paul II on May 10, 1987, was bishop of the diocese from 1875 until his death in 1901.

 2001 merger

 As part of the 2000–06 municipal reorganization in Quebec, on 27 December 2001, the city of Saint-Hyacinthe amalgamated with five neighbouring towns (listed here with their populations as of 2001):